dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 ## Antara Module Features

-#### Two Layers to Each Module
+#### Antara Module as Data and Business Logic Layer of Business Application

 An Antara module can be described as a combination of a data layer and a business-logic layer in an application.
 The data layer is the collection of transactions related to the Antara module, and the business-logic layer is the modules arbitrary code.

 These two layers tie in with other layers in an Antara-based software application.
 For example, the software external to the blockchain could include a presentation layer, consisting of a Graphical User Interface (GUI) and other visual elements.
+External applications interact with an Antara Module via its rpc calls.

 <!--